stalexteam/deej_esp32/README.md

 * Avoid **ADC3** — it’s internally reserved.
 * **GPIO 8** is used as the "ADC maximum" reference input.
-* to use mute/unmute (sw0..sw5) just connect any switch/latching button between GPIO9..GPIO14 and GND and configure switches_mapping section.
+* to use mute/unmute (sw0..sw5) just connect any switch/latching/momentart button between GPIO9..GPIO14 and GND and configure binary_sensor section in yaml, and, switches_mapping section in deej config.
+* status led (blue) states: constantly ON = wifi not configured; blinking = connecting/not connected; constantly OFF = connected

 ---